Parental alcohol addiction has numerous negative effects on children, making it important to understand how to explain alcoholism to a child.

 When a parent has an alcohol use disorder, the clinical term for alcohol addiction, there are numerous potential negative effects on children in the home.
-According to research, parents who are addicted to alcohol cannot nurture their children as well as those without alcohol addictions; the consequences of drinking, including irritability and negative moods, can make it difficult for them to be emotionally present with their children.
+According to research1, parents who are addicted to alcohol cannot nurture their children as well as those without alcohol addictions; the consequences of drinking, including irritability and negative moods, can make it difficult for them to be emotionally present with their children.
 This interferes with children’s emotional development.

-Alcohol addiction is also linked to harsh and even abusive parenting practices, increasing the risk that children will become aggressive, perform poorly in school and gravitate toward deviant peers.
+Alcohol addiction is also linked1 to harsh and even abusive parenting practices, increasing the risk that children will become aggressive, perform poorly in school and gravitate toward deviant peers.
 Finally, parental alcohol misuse places children at a higher risk of developing an alcohol addiction themselves, as parents who misuse alcohol are often more tolerant of teen drinking.